 Every time a conversation is started, a task will be created in the Salesforce activities list for the lead or contact.
 The task is also updated when the conversation is closed.

-This is enabled by default, but can be switched off from your Salesforce app settings.
+This can be enabled or disabled from your Salesforce app settings.
 Learn more in this article.

 Manually send conversations and notes to Salesforce as tasks